-We have developed a wholly-owned therapeutic pipeline that today consists of product candidates for three indications: the reduction in risk of recurrent overt hepatic encephalopathy (OHE), the treatment of nonalcoholic steatohepatitis (NASH) and the treatment of Long COVID.
-We have completed initial Clinical Studies of AXA1665 and AXA1125, and now have later-stage Clinical Trials underway or planned for each of these indications.
+We have developed a wholly-owned therapeutic pipeline that today consists of product candidates for three indications: the treatment of nonalcoholic steatohepatitis (NASH), the treatment of Long COVID and liver-related metabolic diseases.

 AXA1125-002 N=32, 1 arm, 1 dose